gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Sure enough,
 Grappa Gas brought the cloud around in a graceful turn toward the fishpond.
 The old cow didn't need any more instruction than that.
-She drifted to a stop, then started to rain contentedly.
+She drifted to a stop, then started to rain.

 Noxy closed her eyes.
-She could practically mind-hear Pillow's contentment as she slowly began to lighten.
+She could practically mind-hear Pillow's contentment as the old cloud lightened.
 *Why don't you just drop him in the pond?* she thought despondently.